 Paul Millward - Nottingham City Council

-Paul, who has worked at Nottingham City Council for 28 years, has been involved in promoting civic networks since 1992 and has been involved in NACO since its inception.
+Paul, who has worked at Nottingham City Council for about 30 years, has been involved in promoting civic networks since 1992 and has been involved in NACO since its inception.
 He has an extensive collection of civic books and remains passionate about keeping Civic offices relevant and productive in the changing local government environment.
 He’s not really as mean as some people think.

 Philip O'Brien - Erewash Borough Council

 Phil joined Derby City Council as Assistant Mayor's Officer in 1984 taking early retirement in March 2015, having progressed to Head of Democratic Services.
 A founder member of the Civic Secretaries Group, which became NACO, Phil is convinced of the benefits of professional networking.
-In 'retirement' Phil is developing a consultancy and is Macebearer for Erewash Borough Council, to maintain close links to civic life.
+In 'retirement' Phil is developing a consultancy and is Macebearer for Erewash Borough Council, maintaining close links to civic life.

 Alison Orde - St Albans City & District Council